carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 2. The amount of memory required scales approximately linearly.
 3. The amount of time to calculate scales approximately linearly.

+In general, achieving a better estimate of &#960; requires a greater number of points.
+Take a closer look at `inside_circle`: should we expect to get high accuracy on a single machine?

+Probably not.
+The function allocates three arrays of size *N* equal to the number of points belonging to this process.
+Using 64-bit floating point numbers, the memory footprint of these arrays can get quite large.
+Each 100,000,000 points sampled consumes 2.24 GiB of memory.
+Sampling 400,000,000 points consumes 8.94 GiB of memory, and if your machine has less RAM than that, it will grind to a halt.
+If you have 16 GiB installed, you won't quite make it to 750,000,000 points.

-If we needed to add additional samples for more accuracy, we could imagine a script could easily exceed the amount of memory in our computer, and also require enormous amounts of time to calculate on a single CPU.
+Even with sufficient memory for additional samples, we could require enormous amounts of time to calculate on a single CPU.
-To get around the memory constraint and the amount of time required, we need to modify the script to use multiple CPUs for the calculations.
+To reduce the amount of time required, we need to modify the script to use multiple CPUs for the calculations.
 In the largest problem scales, we could use multiple CPUs in multiple compute nodes, distributing the memory requirements across all the nodes used to calculate the solution.

 ## Running the Parallel Job